-☑ Identify the impacts to the recreation user (user experience, access, public health and safety) from both the recreation-specific actions and non-recreation actions and determine appropriate methods of notification and communication.
-For example, but not limited to:

-- Are there any potential road closures that may impact access to recreation sites?
-Seasonal or temporary closures? - Prescribed burning or vegetation management that may cause closures? - Smoke or equipment that may conflict with users? - Are there any potential temporary trails closures that may impact recreation activities?

-☑ Identify Scenic Integrity Objectives (SIOs) and Recreation Opportunity Spectrums (ROS) for the IA and communicate with Silviculture, Soils and Engineering any concerns of not adhering to these management directions.

-- Forest Plan Standard FW- 097: The Forest SIO Maps and Tables in each prescription govern all new projects, including special uses.
+Identify impacts to developed recreation, designated dispersed recreation, and trails from n-recreation actions. \boxtimes Identify road maintenance/ improvements needed to implement proposed activities \boxtimes Verify data in INFRA and correct any discrepancies.
+Identify any roads from the EA with ML changes identified for maintenance level reduction or commissioning.
+Identify opportunities to improve the condition of NFS roads.
+Coordinate with Silviculture, ls and Engineering. \boxtimes The project design must comply with the following project design features: Forest Plan Standard FW- 129 : During active projects, all roads, ditches, and other improvements in the project area are kept free of logs, slash, and debris.
+Any road, ditch, or other improvement damaged by operations is promptly repaired. fro Identify the impacts to the recreation user (user experience, access, public health and safety) m both the recreation-specific actions and non-recreation actions and determine appropriate thods of notification and communication.
+For example, but not limited to: Are there any potential road closures that may impact access to recreation sites?
+Seasonal or temporary closures?
+Prescribed burning or vegetation management that may cause closures?
+Smoke or equipment that may conflict with users?
+Other? the Identify Scenic Integrity Objectives (SIOs) and Recreation Opportunity Spectrums (ROS) for IA and communicate with Silviculture, Soils and Engineering any concerns of not adhering to ese management directions.
+Forest Plan Standard FW- 097: The Forest SIO Maps and Tables in each prescription govern all new projects, including special uses.
 Assigned SIOs are consistent with ROS management direction.
-Existing conditions may not currently meet the assigned SIO. - Forest Plan Standard FW- 102: Maintain consistency between adopted SIOs and ROS management direction (Standard FW-102, 2-29), including promptly rehabilitating firelines to appear natural in areas of High and Very High SIO (Standard 115, 2-30). - ☑ Wild and Scenic River designation exists in the implementation area - ☐ Confirm presence of designated National Scenic, Historic or Recreation Trails.
-If present, coordinate appropriately. - ☑ If relevant, use the space below to list additional survey needs or pertinent information to include in Implementation Plan (i.e., other Recreation actions (including Categorical Exclusion level actions) occurring in the IA, anticipated public notices/ closure order needs specify):
+Existing conditions may not currently meet the assigned SIO.
+Forest Plan Standard FW- 114: Maintain consistency between adopted SIOs and ROS management direction (Standard FW-102, 2-29), including promptly rehabilitating firelines to appear natural in areas of High and Very High SIO.
+Wild and Scenic River designation exists in the implementation area Confirm presence of designated National Scenic, Historic or Recreation Trails.
+If present, ordinate appropriately. inc If relevant, use the space below to list additional survey needs or pertinent information to lude in Implementation Plan (i.e., other Recreation actions (including Categorical Exclusion el actions) occurring in the IA. anticipated public notices/ closure order needs specify):